qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 As a simple text processing example, consider the problem of extracting all head- EXAMPLE 14.18

 Extracting HTML headers with sed ers from a web page (an HTML ﬁle).
 These are strings delimited by <h1> ... </h1>, <h2> ... </h2>, and <h3> ... </h3> tags.
 Accomplishing this task in an editor like emacs, vim, or even Microsoft Word is straightforward but tedious: one must search for an opening tag, delete preceding text, search for a closing tag, mark the current position (as the starting point for the next deletion), and re- peat.
 A program to perform these tasks in sed, the Unix “stream editor,” appears in Figure 14.1.
 The code consists of a label and three commands, the ﬁrst two of which are compound.
 The ﬁrst compound command prints the ﬁrst header, if any, found in the portion of the input currently being examined (what sed calls the pattern space).
 The second compound command appends a new line to the pattern space whenever it already contains a header-opening tag.
 Both compound commands, and several of the subcommands, use regular expression patterns, de- limited by slashes.
 We will discuss these patterns further in Section 14.4.2.
 The third command (the lone d) simply deletes the pattern space.
 Because each com- pound command ends with a branch back to the top of the script, the second will execute only if the ﬁrst does not, and the delete will execute only if neither compound does. ■ The editor heritage of sed is clear in this example.
 Commands are generally one character long, and there are no variables—no state of any kind beyond the program counter and text that is being edited.
 These limitations make sed best suited to “one-line programs,” typically entered verbatim from the keyboard with the -e command-line switch.
 The following, for example, will read from standard EXAMPLE 14.19

+One-line scripts in sed input, delete blank lines, and (implicitly) print the nonblank lines to standard output:

 ![Figure 14.2 Script in...](images/page_747_vector_255.png)
 *Figure 14.2 Script in awk to extract headers from an HTML ﬁle.
 Unlike the sed script, this version prints interior lines incrementally.
 It again assumes that the input is well formed.*